rusperres/ctf-writeups/pop-goes-the-weasel.md

 ## Challenge Overview
 We were given a site that contains the flag but we don't know where.

-My first approach to finding the flag was to inspect the site and crawl through its file.
+My first approach to finding the flag was to inspect the site and crawl through its source.

 ```html
 <!DOCTYPE html>